 Until 1800 people didn’t say simply grazie but they used a different, longer idiom: Vi rendo grazie = I pay you back with my gratitude.

 It seems that the use of “grazie” alone started spreading from Venice, since the first testimonies are in Carlo Goldoni’s comedies.
-In La donna di garbo (1743), The Sharp-Witted Woman, there is probably the first grazie of Italian literature.
+In La donna di garbo (1743), The Sharp-Witted Woman, there is probably the first grazie in a literary work (in Venetian dialect).

 Mille grazie or Grazie mille